-Sets the threshold for WARNING: if more than B% of pixels (on a 0-100 floating point scale) are greater than A different, or if any pixels are more than C different.
-The defaults are to warn if more than 0% (any) pixels differ by more than 0.00001 (1e-6), and C is infinite.
+Sets the threshold for WARNING: if more than P % of pixels (on a 0-100 floating point scale) are greater than A different absolutely or R different relatively (to the mean of the two values), or if any pixels are more than H different absolutely.
+The defaults are to warn if more than 0% (any) pixels differ by more than 0.00001 (1e-6), and H is infinite.